 The controlling boss style works for the controlling boss.

 When he or she hires employees they know the management style.
 If they decide they would like to shun responsibility, they keep their job and work in the controlled environment the boss manages.
-This reinforces the management style is the true reality to the controlling boss.
+This reinforces the management style is the true reality of the controlling boss.

 By the way, childish communication from a boss can also trigger a childish response!